WokeyLeaks/wokeybot/README.md

 # WokeyBot

-Customised version of the Documentation and demo site for the TwitterOAuth PHP library built by https://github.com/abraham
+https://github.com/abraham built the TwitterOAuth library.
+We've customised the version of the Documentation and demo site for the TwitterOAuth PHP library to create WokeyBot.

 ## Development